Department of Labor Logo United States Department of Labor

 Geography

-There are 588 Metropolitan Statistical Areas (MSAs) and nonmetropolitan or Balance-of-State (BOS) areas specified.
+There are over 580 metropolitan statistical areas (MSAs) and nonmetropolitan or balance-of-state (BOS) areas specified.
 MSAs are defined and mandated by the Office of Management and Budget.
 Each officially defined metropolitan area within a state is specified as a substate area.
-Cross-state MSAs have a separate portion for each state contributing to that MSA.
+MSAs that cross state borders have a separate portion for each state contributing to that MSA.
 In addition, states may have up to six residual nonmetropolitan areas that together cover the remaining non-MSA portion of their state.

 Industry